 Through a delegation of statutory responsibility, Blaby provides a Local Land Charge service for both Hinckley and Bosworth Borough Council and Oadby and Wigston Borough Council.
-Through this arrangement Blaby maintains local land charges registers, processes official searches and provides access to the local land charges register under the Environmental Information Regulations for personal searches.
+Through this arrangement Blaby maintains local land charges registers, processes official searches and provides access to the local land charges register for Hinckley & Bosworth Borough and Oadby & Wigston Borough (until July 2025) under the Environmental Information Regulations for personal searches.

-This arrangement has provided resilience in service across all authorities the service being highly commended at the Local Land Charges awards 2019 and shortlisted by Land Data in 2021 and 2022 for Team of the Year.
+This arrangement has provided resilience in service across all authorities with the service being highly commended at the Local Land Charges awards 2019 and shortlisted by Land Data in 2021 and 2022 for Team of the Year.